 The mid-point between a Bomber and the Airborne Warship below.
 The Flying Fortress is a large aircraft armed with a large array of guns, missiles, and/or bombs.
 Many are used as command vessels and may be capable of carrying troops on their own.

 Large craft the size of naval ships, but capable of flight.
 Extremely well armed and armored, but tend to be slow and vulnerable to small craft.
 Popular in Steampunk settings, where they look like naval warships but with propellers or balloons.
 Futuristic works tend to go for a starship-like aesthetic, or simply have an actual spaceship fulfill this role.
 While Carriers are popular, Battlecruisers are also common.

-Any units not meant for direct combat, but can aid in defense or back up other units.
+Any units or structures not meant for direct combat, but can aid in defense or back up other units.

 Outside of RTS, it's rare to see a dedicated anti-air unit on the front line.
 Most SF tanks or infantry have some sort of anti-air weapon (or may have a variant armed with them).
 Such units are the reason why aircraft my be obsolete in a future war.

 Any unit capable of firing large projectiles or energy weapons for indirect fire support.
 Could be rockets, shell-firing cannons, or beam weapons.
 In SF, these tend to be Self Propelled Guns, with light armor and treads/legs/hovercraft for movement.
 However, unlike a tank, Artillery is usually not designed for direct fire or taking hits.
 Often seen when Air or Space forces are too expensive to use or not around.

 Any vehicle dedicated for officers to coordinate missions.
 Often filled with communications equipment and advanced computers to assist the General Staff.
 They often vary in size, from the size of a bus (serving as a mobile command tent) to little more than a jeep (carrying officers between command posts).
 Other times, they can be a modified tank or APC, especially if the commander likes to get up front and fight alongside his troops.